Concepts of signed graph coloring: Strong concepts for coloring signed graphs

 If, however, the difference between $\chi$ and $\chi_c$ is not 1, then this lower bound on $\chi_c$ can be further improved.
-Recalling Theorem \ref{infmin}, we know that the value of $\chi_c$ can be stated as $\frac{p}{q}$ with $p$ and $q$ being coprime integers and $p\leq 4n$, thus, if $\chi_c$ and $\chi$ differ, their difference has to be at least $\frac{1}{d}$ and from this inequality we can derive the following theorem.
+Recalling Theorem \ref{infmin}, we know that the value of $\chi_c$ can be stated as $\frac{p}{q}$ with $p$ and $q$ being coprime integers and $p\leq 4n$.
+Thus, if $\chi_c$ and $\chi$ differ, then their difference has to be at least $\frac{1}{d}$, see \cite{Circular}.